beothorn/libreSubs/README.txt

 - Carregar arquivos de video no browser para pegar as legendas

 Sinta-se à vontade para usar o libresubs.
 Se você estiver interessado em contribuir, aqui tem uma lista de coisas que o libresubs precisa https://github.com/beothorn/libreSubs/issues
-_______
-en_US
-A subtitles site with the following aims:
-- Anyone can edit any subtitle file
-- Anyone can download any subtitle by the easiest way possible
-- Anyone can make a copy of all subtitles and run their own version of libresubs

-The more technical aims

-- Subtitles are refered by it's corresponding video file sha1, so there's no way to download a wrong file
-- All edits to a file are logged with git, this way, all git commands are available from the web interface
-- A rich javascript based srt editor
-- Drag and drop video on browser to download subtitle

-Feel free to use libreSubs.
-If you want to contribute see this issue list https://github.com/beothorn/libreSubs/issues